0xMgwan/BetUA-Electroneum/README.md

-# PlayIt - Decentralized Sports Betting Platform
+# BetUA - Decentralized Betting & Predictions Protocol for P2P Markets

-A decentralized sports betting platform built on the Electroneum blockchain where users can bet on real sports matches, engage in discussions, and earn rewards.
+A decentralized sports betting and predictions platform built on the Electroneum blockchain where users can bet on real sports matches, engage in discussions, and earn rewards.

 ## Overview